Are you a breastfeeding or exclusively pumping mom?

 Place them in a gallon-sized zip-top bag to keep them sanitary.

-Don’t forget to pack the tops of your bottles if you choose this method, though.
-You’ll still need them when you’re done pumping and need to store your milk.
+If you choose this method, don’t forget to pack the tops of your bottles!
+You’ll need them to store your milk after pumping.

 5. Dress For Pumping Ease

-Before you leave the house, make sure the shirt you have chosen will be easy to pump with.
+Before you leave the house, make sure the shirt you have chosen will easily accommodate pumping.
 Wearing a nursing top usually makes it easy to access the breasts and nipples.
 If you don’t have an appropriate nursing top, consider button-down shirts or loose-fitting tops.

-Avoid tight-fitting shirts that will restrict your movement and make it difficult to access your breasts and nipples when it comes time to pump.
+Avoid tight-fitting shirts that will restrict your movement and make access your breasts and nipples difficult when it’s time to pump.

 6. Choose Your Cover

-Bring something with you that will provide plenty of coverage while you’re pumping and that also allows you freedom of movement as you maneuver your pump into place without exposing your breasts.
+Bring something to provide plenty of coverage while you’re pumping that also allows you freedom of movement as you maneuver your pump into place without exposing your breasts.
 Some options include: